Updated: Apr 26

 There’s More, But…

-Ok, so I sorely underestimated how much work goes into remembering how to count, in Japanese, so we’ll leave it there, because there are a few different rules when it comes to saying your age.
+Ok, so I sorely underestimated how much work goes into remembering how to count, in Japanese, so we’ll leave it there because there are a few different rules when it comes to saying your age.
 Right now, let’s just focus on how to count numbers above ten, so, you know how to do it.
 That’s your homework.
 Count up to 99, both in writing and aloud.

 Well, that’s it from me today.
 I’ll see you guys next time, when we look at the rules of age.
 It’s not that hard, it’s just some words will be exchanged out, and you can’t say the other form of the number.
 Don’t worry, it sounds complicated now, but it’s really simple.

 Anyway, don’t forget to like, subscribe and follow, for the latest updates and the newest posts here on Feather’s Charm, and on my social media.
-Also, please share these posts to friends and family, who you think might be interested.
+Also, please share these posts with friends and family, who you think might be interested.
 I’m sure they’d love to learn a new language, learn to crochet, or get stuck into a fandom that they never knew existed!
 I’ll see you guys later!